NordicSemiconductor/Android-DFU-Library/README.md

 ### Deep links
 Application opens links with the provided format for both http and https.
 `link_to_file` should be replaced with a valid link.
 Clicking on the link automatically opens app which starts downloading to Download folder on the phone.
-Downlaoded file is displayed in the app and ready to use.
+Downloaded file is displayed in the app and ready to use.

 Link format: ```https://www.nordicsemi.com/dfu/?file=link_to_file```